Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-(programming-language)-quiz.md

 - [ ] `*`
 - [x] `&`

 #### Q45.
-Which add function properly returns the updated value of result?
+Which add function properly returns the updated value of the result?

 - [x] :